 WDAC tool:

-Or maybe a way better option, is now we are doing everything with the tool itself.
-Select the “convert policy to binary after XML creation” option in the settings menu of the WDAC Tool.
+Or maybe a better option is that we are doing everything with the tool itself.
+Select the “convert policy to binary after XML creation” option in the WDAC Tool settings menu.

 Now we have everything we need we need to create a CSP.
 Go open Intune and start configuring a CSP with these values: